 Does HIV affect response to HCV antiviral therapy?

-People with HIV/HCV co-infection tend to have lower response rates to treatment with peginterferon + ribavirin.
+People with HIV/HCV co-infection tend to have lower response rates to treatment with peginterferon and ribavirin.
 However, with newer treatment regimens including direct-acting antiviral agents (DAAs), treatment responses appear to be comparable for co-infected and mono-infected individuals.1

 Who is a candidate for treatment?